-Assurance Level Organization Identity Identification and Authentication Test level No stipulation Level 1 (1) Written document checking not required.
-(2) Applicant only needs to have e-mail address to apply for certificate.
+Assurance Level Organization Identity Identification and Authentication Test level No stipulation Level 1 Written document checking not required.
+Applicant only needs to have e-mail address to apply for certificate.
 Identification and authentication procedure does not need to be performed.
-(3) In-person application at counter not required.
-Level 2 (c) in person appreation ar counter net required.
-(1) Written document checking not required.
-(2) Subscriber submits organization information such as organization identity ID number (i.e. withholding tax ID number), organization name shall be checked against CA approval information.
+In-person application at counter not required.
+Level 2 (1) Written document checking not required.(2) Subscriber submits organization information such as organization identity ID number (i.e. withholding

+Assurance Level Organization Identity Identification and Authentication tax ID number), organization name shall be checked against CA approval information.
 (3) In-person application not required.

-Assurance Organization Identity Identification and Level Authentication Level 3 AuthenticationThere are 3 types of organization identityauthentication:(1)Private organization identity authenticationApplication information includes theorganization name, location and representativename which is sufficient to identify the organization.The private organizations shall provide thephotocopies of the related identification documentswhich are issued by the supervisory authoritiesand/or legally authorized entities (e.g. courts), withcorrectly registered window (such as Registry List,Certificate of Corporate Registration, photocopiesof Application Form for Registration, photocopiesof Application Form for Registration of WithholdingEntity Establishment (Alteration) (Notification forTax ID Number Assignation)); these identificationdocuments shall be sealed with the company stampand the personal stamp of its respresentative (boththe stamps shall be consistent with the stamps on theregistry record).
-In addition to verifying theauthenticity of the application information andrepresentative identity, the CA or RA shall verifythat the representation has the right to apply forcertificate using the name of the organization.
-Therepresentative shall present the application in person, anagent shall be named in writing to present theapplication in person at the counter and the identityof the agent shall be authenticated in accordancewith the assurance level 3 regulations under section3.2.3.If the private organization has completed the
+There are 3 types of organization identity authentication: (1) Private organization identity authentication Level 3 Application information includes the organization name, location and representative name which is sufficient to identify the organization.
+The private organizations shall provide the photocopies of the related identification documents which are issued by the supervisory authorities and/or legally authorized entities (e.g. courts), with correctly registered window (such as Registry List of Company, Alteration of Company Registry List, Certificate of Corporate Registration, photocopies of Application Form for Registration of Withholding Entity Establishment (Alteration) (Notification for Tax ID Number Assignation)); these identification documents shall be sealed with the company stamp and the personal stamp of its respresentative (both the stamps shall be consistent with the stamps on the registry record).
+In addition to verifying the authenticity of the application information and representative identity, the CA or RA shall verify that the representation has the right to apply for certificate using the name of the organization.
+The representative shall present the application in person at the counter to the CA or RA.
+If the representative is unable to present the application in person, an agent shall be named in writing to present the application in person at the counter shall be authenticated in accordance with the assurance level 3 regulations under section 3.2.3.
+If the private organization has completed the registration procedure with the competent authorities or completed the counter identification and authentication procedure by the CA, RA or